marv0/marv0.github.io/pages/about.md

 Hello, world!
 I am Marvin Ogot and I’m an entrepreneur and software engineer.

 I started this blog to keep track of my learning progress and share relevant information about my journey as an entrepreneur while and diverse technologies, not just limited to software.

-> Interestingly enough, a large percentage of technologies today rely on software.

 Additionally, I may cover topics related to personal development.
 If you have the slightest interest in building and delivering great products and services, then this blog is for you!

+> Interestingly enough, a large percentage of technological advancement relies on software.
+In recent years, the integration of software into various domains, such as healthcare, finance, transportation, and manufacturing, has become increasingly prevalent.
+With the rise of digital transformation, software has become a fundamental component in powering and enabling technological advancements across diverse fields.

 ### Professional Experience